tshepang/blog/content/The Firm (1993).md

 easily the silliest moment in the movie.

 [**sidenote**]
-Now, this Gary Busy guy is one prolific muthafucka, with over 120 movie appearances!
+Now, this Gary Busy guy is one prolific guy, with over 120 movie appearances!
 I think most are shit though, as is often the case with actors this active.
 Remember [Dennis Hopper]?